OfficeDev/VBA-content/VBA/Visio-VBA/articles/document-headerleft-property-visio.md

     Dim strHeader as String

     'Build header string.
-    strHeader = "The date is " & "&;D"
+    strHeader = "The date is " & "&D"

     'Set header of the current document.
     ThisDocument.HeaderLeft = strHeader